Here, our Maine Coon community friends have come together here to solve Mike's cat biting behavior problems.

 If you keep doing that, he'll learn in a few weeks that you are a safe person and he'll start to trust you again.

-declawing is OK
+Declawing is OK

 I have five cats all who are spayed/neutered and declawed.
 Three are Siamese and two are Maine Coons.
 They are all very loving, yes even the Siameses, and happy and well adjusted.

-He used my sofa for a scratching post.
+He used my sofa as a scratching post.
 Nothing I did would deter his actions and I'm sure any other owner would have sent him packing.

-My kitties are all very happy, no litter box issues, no aggression issues, they all still stretch and 'scratch' as they would with claws, sleep together, wash each other... and my dogs as well.
+My kitties are all very happy, no litter box issues, no aggression issues, they all still stretch and 'scratch' as they would with claws.
+They also sleep together, wash each other... and my dogs as well.

-One final question: which would you rather have: your fingers cut off at the first knuckle which healed and live your life in a warm loving home with all the food and love you could want, or your entire fingers and put out at 2 years of age to fend for yourself in a world you don't know, hungry, scared, chased by animals, hit by a car, injured and left dying in a ditch or freezing to death?
+One final question: which would you rather have: your fingers cut off at the first knuckle which healed and live your life in a warm loving home with all the food and love you could want, or your entire fingers and put out at 2 years of age to fend for yourself in a world you don't know, hungry, scared, chased by wild animals, hit by a car, injured and left dying in a ditch or freezing to death?

 by: Judy UK

 No matter where he is, whether in his tree or anywhere else.
 Let him smell the treat with your hand closed, then call him to you a good few feet away.
 It's worked well with Buddy 99%.

 Good luck Mike